Dr Kathrin Zickermann

 Before becoming a lecturer at the Centre for History in 2011, I held the Alan Pearsall Research Fellowship (Maritime and Naval History) at the Institute of Historical Research (IHR, London), researching early modern transnational commercial and maritime networks of Scottish merchant families.
 This project developed from my doctoral research on early modern Scottish contact with and settlement in Northwest Germany which I completed in 2009 at the University of St Andrews.

-Across the German Sea: Early Modern Scottish Connections with the Wider Elbe-Weser Region (Leiden, 2013).
+Across the German Sea: Early Modern Scottish Connections With the Wider Elbe-Weser Region (Brill: Leiden, 2013).

 Based on my research I have developed the following undergraduate and postgraduate modules:

-- Cultural Centres and Economic Powerhouses: Amsterdam, Hamburg and London during the Early Modern Period (3rd Year)
+- Cultural Centres and Economic Powerhouses: London, Amsterdam and Hamburg During the Early Modern Period (3rd year).

 - Honorary Research Fellow at the University of St Andrews.

-- Co-editor of the peer-reviewed Journal of the Scottish Society for Northern Studies.
+- Co-editor o the peer-reviewed Journal of the Scottish Society for Northern Studies.